msherif4/kodo/docs/source/intro.rst

 library as either zip or tar.gz archive.
 We will describe both approaches in the following:

-Clone the git repository (recommended)
+Recommended: Clone the git repository
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

 1. Create a suitable directory for the projects (optional)